seangildea/SDSRemoteDisplay/README.md

 To install this Android APK, you will need to sideload it.
 Here are a couple of websites for how to do it.

+If you would prefer to install via Google Play, send me an email and I will add you to the beta tester list and send a link to install it.
+W1SPG.Radio at gmail.com

 https://www.xda-developers.com/how-to-sideload-install-android-app-apk/

 https://www.howtogeek.com/313433/how-to-sideload-apps-on-android/